algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 - **Provide context:** Clearly explain why the change was necessary.
 - **Summarize the changes:** Briefly describe how the changes were implemented, especially in cases of new features, fixes, refactoring, or optimizations.
-- **Reference related issues:** Link to relevant issue numbers when applicationlicable.
+- **Reference related issues:** Link to relevant issue numbers when applicable.
 - **Keep it concise:** Avoid long paragraphs; use bullet points or short lines to list what was done.
 - **Use clear language:** Avoid technical jargon unless it's explained—other contributors should be able to understand your commit easily.